thirza258/recommendica/README.md

 # Recommendica

+Recommendica is a research recommendation API powered by AI and Retrieval-Augmented Generation (RAG).
+It helps users find the most relevant research papers based on their input queries.
 This project is set up to create a virtual environment, install dependencies, and run a Django server for the Recommendica.

 ## Setup Instructions